yanchith/wfengine/README.md

 - `wfhashtrie`: An arena-friendly (does not reallocate) hash table.

-- `wfflags`: A proc-macro (a piece of Rust you execute at compile time to generate code) that an enum declaration into a typesafe flags type.
+- `wfflags`: A proc-macro (a piece of Rust you execute at compile time to generate code) that turns an enum declaration into a typesafe flags type.

 - `wfserialize`: A serialization system that supports per-struct versioning.
-Currently only serializes to text, but a binary backend should be possible.
+Currently only serializes to text, but a binary backend is on the roadmap.

-- `wfinlinevec`: Just like the [arrayvec library](https://github.com/bluss/arrayvec), but you reinterpret the bytes with `mem::transmute` (or a safe wrapper like `bytemuck`) and LLVM won't delete your code.
+- `wfinlinevec`: Just like the [arrayvec library](https://github.com/bluss/arrayvec), but you can reinterpret the bytes with `mem::transmute` (or a safe wrapper like `bytemuck`) without fear of LLVM.

 And others.